 ARE THERE ANY EXEMPTIONS?

-There are a few exemptions from the Fair Housing Act and fair housing laws in Los Angeles.
+There are a few exemptions from the Fair Housing Act and fair housing laws in Riverside.
 These include single-family homes that are rented or sold without using a broker, owner-occupied homes with no more than four units, and members-only private clubs or organizations.

 HOW IS THE FAIR HOUSING ACT ENFORCED?